mlund/virial/README.md

 ## Example

-In this example we load a raw histogram for the distances between two particles, simulated in 3d, and:
+In this example we load a raw histogram for the distances between two charged particles, simulated in 3d, and:

 1. normalize by spherical volume element
-2. fit tail to Yokawa potential via the Debye length (we provide an initial guess of 30 angstrom)
+2. fit tail to Yukawa potential via the Debye length (we provide an initial guess of 30 Å) in the range 100-200 Å.
-3. normalize data and replace tail with fitted Yokawa potential
+3. normalize data and replace tail with fitted Yukawa potential
 4. integrate to get the osmotic second virial coefficient
 5. plot the result using `matplotlib`